 - Coverlam is recyclable and the manufacturing process achieves the highest degree of respect for the environment.

 - Minimal Thickness:

 Due to its reduced thickness – 3.5mm and 5.6mm – Coverlam only weighs 7.8 kg/m2 and 14 kg/m2, respectively.
 This makes cutting and handling far easier.
 As a result, Coverlam offers substantial financial savings in projects by enabling faster completion times.

-- Large Format: Coverlam 3.5mm and 5.6mm is produced in 100x300CM rectified pieces and is solid in various formats, created by dividing up the initial piece with an automated cutting system.
-The 3.5 mm-thick Coverlam models comprise a 3mm-thick porcelain base with a 0.5mm-thick glass fibre mesh attached to the reverse side.
-As a result the mechanical strength of the piece is substantially improved.
+Coverlam 3.5mm and 5.6mm is produced in 100x300cm rectified pieces and is solid in various formats, created by dividing up the initial piece with an automated cutting system.
+The 3.5 mm-thick Coverlam models comprise a 3mm-thick porcelain base with a 0.5mm-thick glass fiber mesh attached to the reverse side.
+As a result, the mechanical strength of the piece is substantially improved.